invertase/docs.page/README.md

 ## Homepage

 - [ ] Regex needs doing to extract the owner/repo from the URL (`Checkout` component) & redirect the user
+- [ ] Add minimal footer to homepage (just a few links, keep it clean)

 ## pages/[...slug].tsx